 - Since viruses have the largest variety of DNA, how did they obtain these snippets of DNA?

-Questions and forthcoming answers are all part of the myriad pieces of the amazing puzzle that represents life.
-Think about what’s around you, ask the unasked questions be inquisitive about life.
-Add your email to the list so I can notify you of future posts.
+Questions and forthcoming answers are all part of the myriad pieces of the amazing puzzle that represent life.
+Think about what’s around you, ask the unasked questions, be inquisitive about life.
+Add your email to the list in the right column so I can notify you of future posts.
 Your comments are welcome below.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Viruses most abundant Life form on Earth
+Please use the Social Network links just below to share this information from The Explanation, Viruses are the most Abundant & Incredible Lifeform on Earth